refresh-bio/MKMC/README.md

 ```
 ./mkmc -k 20 --thr_rat 0.5 -- input_files_list.txt output tmp
 ```
-It will generate a matrix (if `--keep` given, stored in a binary file `output.kmcdb`) of 20-mers occurring in at least a half of the input files.
+It will generate a matrix (if `--reuse-db` given, stored in a binary file `output.kmcdb`) of 20-mers occurring in at least a half of the input files.

 ```
 ./mkmc -k 20 --thr 2 --thr_rat 0.5 -- input_files_list.txt output tmp